samiralam/rules-compendium/docs/phb/3-character-classes/fighter.md

 ### As a Level 1 Fighter

 * Gain all the traits in the [Core Fighter Traits table](#CoreFighterTraits).
-* Gain the Fighter’s level 1 features, which are listed in the [Fighter Features table](#FighterFeatures).
+* Gain the Fighter's level 1 features, which are listed in the [Fighter Features table](#FighterFeatures).

 ### As a Multiclass Fighter

 * Gain the following traits from the [Core Fighter Traits table](#CoreFighterTraits): Hit Point Die, proficiency with Martial weapons, and training with Light and Medium armor and Shields.
-* Gain the Fighter’s level 1 features, which are listed in the [Fighter Features table](#FighterFeatures).
+* Gain the Fighter's level 1 features, which are listed in the [Fighter Features table](#FighterFeatures).

 ## Fighter Class Features